Cruella de Vil: Disney Parks and live productions

 Cruella de Vil at Disneyland in 2015.

 Cruella is the only meetable character from the 101 Dalmatians franchise at the Disney Parks and Resorts, and is usually located on Main Street, USA.

 Cruella is also one of the Disney Villains Mickey fights in Disney's Hollywood Studios version of Fantasmic!
 Nighttime Show Spectacular in Walt Disney World.
 In Disney On Ice "Celebrations", Cruella was one of the Villains who appears during the Halloween Party.

-Cruella will also be part of the Disney's Hollywood Studios live show Disney Villains: Unfairly Ever After.
+Cruella is also a part of the Disney's Hollywood Studios live show Disney Villains: Unfairly Ever Afterin a major role as one of the three villains of the show.

 Video games

 Cruella appears as the main antagonist in the 101 Dalmatians franchise video games 101 Dalmatians: Escape from DeVil Manor (1997) and 102 Dalmatians: Puppies to the Rescue (2000).

 Cruella is a playable character to unlock for a limited time in Disney Magic Kingdoms.

 An alternate version of 1961 film's Cruella appears as a playable character in the video game Disney Mirrorverse.

 In October 2024, Disney's Cruella was added as a playable character in Fortnite.

 Cruella is set to appear in the DLC "Wishblossom Ranch" for Disney Dreamlight Valley, as one of the villagers of the titular valley.